pgaskin/bootnext/README.md

 9. Under `Settings`, untick `Stop the task if it runs longer than:`.

 Alternatively, you can create the task automatically by running `bootnext /install` from a command prompt as an administrator.
 To remove it, run `bootnext /uninstall`.

+The MSI installer will create the scheduled task automatically.